uavaustin/hawk-eye/_sources/training.rst.txt

 Fine Tuning
 ---------------
+It is an unfortunate fact that most deep learning models need to be trained on GPUs to be done in a reasonable amount of time.

 If you only have a CPU, you might want to finetune a model.
-This meaning taking an model intially trained on lots of data and training it on yours.
+This means taking an model intially trained on lots of data and training it on yours.
 This can drastically speed up training.